ngemily/532_report/src/app_simlib.md

     compile_simlib -simulator modelsim -family artix7 -library unisim -language verilog

-After synthesis or implementation, export the the Verilog netlist.
+After synthesis or implementation, export the Verilog netlist.
 This can be done from the Vivado console using:

     reset_run synth_1
     launch_runs synth_1